Civil Rights Highlights

 On September 9, 2004, the Office of the Attorney General secured a published decision from the California Court of Appeal in Auburn Woods I Homeowners Assn. v.
 Fair Employment and Housing Commission.
 In this case, a homeowners association refused to grant an accommodation from its "no dogs" rule to a couple who required a companion animal, a dog, to treat their clinical depression.
 The Court of Appeal reversed the trial court that had overturned the Commission's decision holding that the homeowners association violated the Fair Employment and Housing Act by refusing to grant the request for an accommodation.
 This is the first case decided under California law to hold that a homeowners association may have to modify its "no dogs" rule to reasonably accommodate a person with a mental disability by allowing that person to keep a companion animal in his unit.

-OFFICE OF IMMIGRANT ASSISTANCE
+OFFICE OF IMMIGRANT ASSISTANCE AND IMMIGRANT RIGHTS

-On March 9, 2001, the Office of the Attorney General announced the creation of the Office of Immigrant Assistance.
-The Office, which operates out of the Civil Rights Enforcement Section, is an outreach and education project whose goals are to reach and educate immigrant communities about state laws, and to break down barriers that make immigrants reluctant to report both criminal and civil law violations to law enforcement agencies including the California Department of Justice.
-To date, the Office of Immigrant Assistance has published the brochure "Immigration Services: Protecting Your Consumer Rights" in English, Spanish, Armenian, Hmong, Chinese, Vietnamese and Korean, as well as the brochure "Preventing Hate Crime: What We Can Do!" in English, Spanish, Armenian, Korean, Chinese, Vietnamese, Arabic, Punjabi and Hindi.
+The Attorney General's Office of Immigrant Assistance provides outreach and education to inform immigrant communities about state laws, and to break down barriers that make immigrants reluctant to report both criminal and civil law violations to law enforcement agencies including the California Department of Justice.
+The Office of Immigrant Assistance has published a variety of advisories and brochures, including "Immigration Services Fraud: Know Your Rights" in English, Korean, Spanish, Tagalog, Chinese, and Vietnamese, as well as the brochure "Preventing Hate Crime: What We Can Do!" in English, Arabic, Armenian, Chinese, Hindi, Korean, Punjabi, Spanish and Vietnamese.

-REPATRIATION OF NATIVE AMERICAN REMAINS
+REPRESENTATION OF THE NATIVE AMERICAN HERITAGE COMMISSION

 SEXUAL ORIENTATION DISCRIMINATION